Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

 with A, B, and $\alpha$ as the constant parameters of the model.
 With the appropriate choice of these parameters, the model can be shown to have the equation of state of both the cosmological constant and the MCG as its limiting cases.
-The energy density of such a CG gas model is given by